-It’s tempting to DIY your home maintenance and repairs.
+It’s tempting to DIY your home maintenance and repairs, especially if you get excited about implementing some home renovation trends.
 Although there are a lot of things you can handle on your own without issue, there will definitely be certain projects where it’s far better to hire a professional.

 One of the common home improvement myths is that DIY is easier and costs less.
 It can be sometimes for small things.
 However, for larger projects or things like replacing windows, doors, siding, etc., it’s easier and costs less long-term to hire the right professional for the job.